 Weekly meetings and lectures that are modeled on a current medical school curriculum are a staple of Project Healthcare.
 Weekly meetings have five components: guest speaker, objective, activity, reading materials, and discussion.
 Meetings bridge the distance between classroom learning and current emergency medicine practice.
 They also provide opportunities to discuss medical issues in the community, reflect on shift experiences, and hear from accomplished speakers.

 Speakers include NYU Langone and Bellevue faculty and staff, authors, administrators, residents, and medical students who speak on topics within an extensive curriculum.
 Participants also attend a social medicine course taught by an attending physician.

 Project Healthcare at Bellevue is a very demanding summer program that requires serious commitment from participants.
-We welcome applications from U.S. and international students who have completed at least one year of college.
-International students must have a current I-20 form or be sponsored by their institution.
+We welcome applications from students who have completed at least one year of college by the program start date.

-The 2020 program lasts for 10 weeks, beginning on Monday, June 1, and ending on Friday, August 7.
+The program lasts for 10 weeks, typically beginning in June and ending in August.
 Participants must be present for the duration of the program.

 Shifts are not flexible.
 Participants are permitted to enroll in other courses or programs, but any other schedule must not interfere with Project Healthcare shifts.

 The first week is an extensive five-day orientation that includes an introduction to the Bellevue emergency department and additional rotation areas, informational lectures from the chiefs and other representatives from each department, cardiopulmonary resuscitation (CPR) certification, and other mandatory trainings and courses.

 For the remaining 9 weeks, participants can expect to work an average of 25 hours a week in scheduled shifts.
 Special accommodations cannot be made, and students are expected to commit to their assigned shift schedule for the entire summer.